-If WsRedtor does not launch, Websense filtering cannot occur.
+If the plug-in does not launch, Websense filtering cannot occur.
 Configure SELinux permissions so that WsRedtor can launch.
 See your Red Hat Enterprise Linux documentation for details.

 The following options are available from the installer's Integration Plug-in screen: